Show History

 In 1865 a “cattle show” was held at Clonmel on 16th, 17th and 18th August by the Royal Agricultural Society of Ireland.
 Entries comprised 180 cattle and 85 horses, together with pigs and poultry.
 The show was patronised by the Lord-Lieutenant of Ireland, who stayed with John Bagwell, M.P., at Marlfield House where the Mayor and Members of Clonmel Corporation were entertained to a champagne luncheon.

 The Clonmel District Agricultural Society was formed in 1872 at a meeting at the Court House.
 The attendance included a former Mayor of Clonmel, Charles Bianconi, who in 1815, initiated Irelands first public transport system – a network of horse drawn carriages with its HQ in Clonmel.
 Others present included John Bagwell, Cornelius O’Donnell of Seskin, Patrick Quinlan of Suirmount, Solomon Watson of Ballingarrane and William Burke of Kilmore whose descendants have continued to assist the show for as many as five generations.
-This Society held its first show in 1873 “on a field adjacent to the Gas Company’s premises”, and included jumping competitions for hunters.
+This Society held its first show in 1873 “on a field adjacent to the Gas Company’s premises” and included jumping competitions for hunters.

 In 1880, when the Royal Agricultural Society of Ireland was merged with the Royal Dublin Society, Clonmel was again chosen as the venue for the Royal Irish Show.
 The jumping course, comprising a hurdle, double bank, stonewall and water jump, remained (with the later addition of a single bank), the standard course in Clonmel for many years.

 Due to agrarian unrest, no shows were held for the six years prior to 1891.
-The Society then purchased the Davis road property where a grandstand was built, and in 1895 staged the first foxhound show in Ireland.
+The Society then purchased the Davis Road property where a grandstand was built, and in 1895 staged the first foxhound show in Ireland.
 No show was held in 1914 owing to the outbreak of World War 1, or in 1922 when Clonmel was occupied by anti-treaty forces.

 On 2nd February 1924, the present organisation, designated the Clonmel Horse Show and Agricultural Society Ltd., was registered as a limited liability company under the Provident Society’s Act of 1893.
 The trade’s hall was erected in 1937.
 Due to the worldwide recession, the Show was reduced to one day from 1933 to 1936, and again from 1943 to 1946.
 Because of World War II no show took place in 1940, ‘41 or ’42.

 Two-day shows were resumed in 1947 when Viscount Suirdale (later Earl of Donoughmore) was elected chairman of the committee.
 During the next 24 years he raised the standard of jumping competitions, latterly employing international course-builder Captain Anton Paalman.
-Between 1951 and 1970, the Countess of Donoughmore led the development of the horticultural section.
-This had been inaugurated in 1938.

 During the chairmanship of Colonel S.J.
 Watson from 1971 to 1979, the show days were changed to the weekend.
 In 1975 the centenary of the 1865 show was celebrated with official visits from President O’Dalaigh and the then Taoiseach, Mr Liam Cosgrave.